Spirit of the Dragon

 Spirit of the Dragon (龍在江湖 李小龍傳奇) is a Hong Kong TV series based on famous martial artist Bruce Lee.
 The 30 episode series was released on ATV in 1992.

 Synopsis

 The story begins with the young Bruce Lee (David Wu) as a martial artist trying to make it big.
-He tries his best to expand martial arts via his entertainment career.
-He later meets Linda (Gwennie Tam) and develop a relationship.
+He tries his best to expand martial arts via his entertainment career, then later meets Linda (Gwennie Tam) and develop a relationship.
 Overall the story has been rated about 30% based on real facts, and the other 70% of created materials.